 Abuse of inmates and prisoners can be a civil rights violation.
-Victims may have grounds to bring a civil rights lawsuit.
+Victims may have grounds to bring a civil rights lawsuit with lawyers who help prisoners such as the civil rights lawyers at the Shouse Law Group.
 If successful, the abused inmate(s) could recover money damages.
 The lawsuit can also force a policy change that prevents future abuse.

 1. What are common types of inmate abuse in jail?